 Generally, cars must be picked up and dropped off at a specific location.
 A limited number of cars are available for one-way trips to Seattle.
 Zipcar also offers memberships for businesses.
 Within Bellevue, Zipcars can only be picked up at certain downtown locations.

 Learn more at the Choose Your Way Bellevue Carsharing page and Zipcar’s FAQs.

 Note: On-demand, pay-by-the minute carshare service (such as Car2go and ReachNow) is not currently available in Bellevue.

 Create an account to make carpool ride matches in advance for your morning and evening commute.
 Drivers are fellow commuters who happen to be travelling the same direction and who have empty space in their vehicles.
 The cost of the trip is calculated by distance and split across the carpool group through the app.
 Note: iCarpool's user base is still growing.
 Sign up to increase the critical mass of users!

 Use Scoop to match with fellow commuters in your neighborhood for morning and evening commute trips.
 Users split the cost of the trip through the app, with riders paying a small fee and drivers receiving a small reimbursement based on distance.
 Unlike traditional carpool matching, each trip is scheduled separately, so departure times are flexible and there is no need to commit to a regular schedule.
-Note: The app will be new, so sign up to increase the critical mass of users!
-The pool of users will also include employees of some Eastside employers through arrangements with Scoop.
+The pool of users includes employees of some Eastside companies through arrangements with Scoop.

 No driver’s license — no problem.
 Carpools and vanpools are a great option for people with disabilities that prevent driving.
 Get started by setting up a free account within our Choose Your Way Bellevue portal to RideshareOnline, the regional ridematching service.
 Check out our handy infographic on how to create a ridematch in RideshareOnline.